udz-codes/express-jwt-boilerplate/README.md

 # ExpressJS REST API Boilerplate

-A simple ExpressJS REST API Boilerplate with JWT authentication and MongoDB as database.
+A cookiecutter template to create REST API with ExpressJS and MongoDB, with JWT authentication.

 ## Boilerplate Features:
 - Registration